russss/iv/README.md

 ```
 ## Limitations

-iTerm2 has some image resizing logic which means that increasing the displayed
-width may actually decrease the size of the image.
-This seems to be partly
-dependent on terminal dimensions.

-iTerm2 may refuse to display extremely large images, and replace them with an
+iTerm2 may refuse to display extremely large images, and replace them with a
-extremely retro "broken image" icon.
+retro "broken image" icon.
 You can always right-click and "Open image"
 to view the image with an external viewer.